amadeus4dev/data-collection/data/hotelchains.md

 # Hotel Chains.
-Not all might be accessible in test systems.
+Some of them might not be accessible in test environment.

 ## Hotel Chains
 | Chain Code | Master Chain | Chain Name |